delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 Virtualization operates with two interfaces: management and self-service.
 Through the management/admin interface, DB administrators connect to source datasets and control decisions on resources such as virtual databases.
 This guide focuses on that interface.
 The self-service interface is used by non-admin users to access and operate on the data that was provided by the administrators.
 We also provide a guide for <a href="https://github.com/delphix/lab-guides/blob/master/self-service/INSTRUCTIONS.md">self-service</a>.

-We also provide guides for Delphix <a href="https://github.com/delphix/lab-guides/blob/master/masking/INSTRUCTIONS.md">masking here</a> and for other data sources such as <a href="https://github.com/delphix/lab-guides/blob/master/mssql-admin/INSTRUCTIONS.md"> MS SQL </a> and  <a href="https://github.com/robertodelphix/lab-guides/blob/master/postgresql/instructions.md"> postgresql </a>.
+We also provide guides for Delphix <a href="https://github.com/delphix/lab-guides/blob/master/masking/INSTRUCTIONS.md">masking</a> and, similar to this guide, we also provide analogous ones for other data sources such as <a href="https://github.com/delphix/lab-guides/blob/master/mssql-admin/INSTRUCTIONS.md"> MS SQL </a> and <a href="https://github.com/robertodelphix/lab-guides/blob/master/postgresql/instructions.md"> postgresql </a>.

-Similar to this guide,

 # <a id="_gettingStarted"></a>Getting Started